edbosne/BetaScatt/README.md

 Configuration values for the parameters MeanDepth and SigmaDepth need to be taken from TRIM simulation with the correct incidence angle

+The isotopes energy spectrum are set in bins of 1keV.

 ## Running a simulation

 To run a simulation locally do